makyo/writing/work/sawtooth/overclassification/overclassification.md

 "So he pulls me aside, he says *we just need to keep ourselves warm.*" Amy's voice was quiet, hoarse.
 "And that sounds good to me.
 But I have to do something in return.
 Something for him.
 So I think to myself, *Aha, I've got a plan.*"

 Dani returned the squeeze of paws.
-Amy wasn't looking at her any longer, staring toward the blank wall with a smile that's more rictus than the jolly grin her story would imply..
+Amy wasn't looking at her any longer, staring toward the blank wall with a smile that's more rictus than the jolly grin her story would imply.

 "*Don't worry.
 I'll hold up the roof,* I tell him.
 So I hide myself away up in the attic, tell him I'm doing something useful, when all the while, I'm making sure I can get away without giving him everything he asks."